KYVENetwork/docs/adding-data/index.md

 Now that you've successfully extended `KYVE` and implemented your `getDataItem` class method, it's time to test your integration!

-To proceed to this next step, reach out to the Kyve Discord channel for help.
+To proceed to this next step, reach out to the [KYVE Discord](https://discord.gg/kyve) channel for help.